French ship Jupiter (1789): Construction and career

+Jupiter was ordered on 19 October 1787 and laid down at the Arsenal de Rochefort in June 1788.
+The ship was launched on 4 November 1789 and completed in October 1790.
 In 1790, under Captain Belugat, Jupiter was part of the 1st Division of the Brest squadron, under Du Chilleau de La Roche, along with Apollon and the 32-gun frigate Surveillante, under Sarcé.
 In August 1790, Captain Gouzillon de Bélizal took command, which he retained until 1791.